 When to Seek Help

 If the symptoms listed leave a deep, negative impact on your professional and personal life, consult a doctor for proper guidance.
 Sleep deprivation often comes with the following serious conditions:

 Do not hesitate to seek medical help if you experience mental distress, including loss of awareness, hallucinations, and suicidal thoughts.
 The medical team at Uptown Emergency Room readily treats serious symptoms associated with sleep deprivation.
-If you are located within the Dallas area, call us at (214) 217-1818.
+If you are located within the Dallas area, call us today.